 Fund revenues may also include any other monies donated or appropriated to the Fund.

 (d) Uses of the Fund.
-The Fund shall be used by the Department to provide: (1) housing, utilities, and meals; (2) drug and alcohol treatment; (3) mental health care; and, (4) job training, for homeless CAAP recipients whose monthly cash payments have been reduced.
+The Fund shall be used by the Department to provide: (1) housing, utilities, and meals; (2) drug and alcohol treatment, including contingency management programs, such as a program established under the Cash Not Drugs Pilot Program, codified in Article XX of Chapter 20 of the Administrative Code, that include direct cash payments as a component of the program; (3) mental health care; and (4) job training, for homeless CAAP recipients whose monthly cash payments have been reduced.
 In providing these services, the Department may use monies in the Fund to pay for master lease contracts for SRO hotels, expanded shelter operation contracts, meal contracts, and other agreements to provide in-kind benefits.
 Nothing in this section shall be construed to prevent the City or the Department from providing the same services to other classes of recipients from other funding sources.

 To the extent that the Department has met its obligations to provide the basic in-kind benefits listed above, it may also use money in the Fund to pay for job training, SSI advocacy, rental/move-in assistance, and any other services the Department deems necessary or appropriate to help move CAAP recipients in the City's shelter system into permanent housing or self-sufficiency.

 The Department may not use any other portion of its overall budget for the direct costs of new care associated with the implementation of Proposition N, or any other legislation that provides in-kind benefits in lieu of a full cash grant; provided, however, that the City may continue to use any other source of funds to provide the same level of such services to homeless CAAP recipients as it already provided, without any reduction in cash assistance, before June 30, 2003 for Proposition N, or before the effective date for any other legislation covered by this ordinance.
-The Department may only use monies within the Fund for the provision of new care required to implement Proposition N, or any other legislation that provides in-kind benefits in lieu of a full cash grant.
+The Department may only use monies within the Fund for the provision of new care required to implement Proposition N, the Cash Not Drugs Pilot Program, codified in Article XX of Chapter 20 of the Administrative Code, or any other legislation that provides in-kind benefits in lieu of a full cash grant.

 (e) Certification.
 The Human Services Commission shall conduct a public hearing or hearings and adopt findings prior to submitting the annual estimates required under subsection (c).